RedWedgeX/obs-sessionize-title-updater/README.md

 # OBS Sessionize Plugin

-This plugin updates text sources with current and next session information from a Sessionize event.
+This plugin updates text sources with current and next session information from a [Sessionize.com](https://sessionize.com) event.

 ## How it Works